jeffreyfei/classnotes-f2018/cs-348/finals-summary-notes.md

     - **UNDO rule** - a log record for an update is written to log disk before the corresponding data is written to the main disk

     - **REDO rule** - all log records for a transaction are written to log disk before commit

+## Database Tuning

+- **Physical Design** - the process of selecting a physical schema (collection of data structures) to implement the conceptual schema

+- **Tuning** - periodically adjusting the physical and/or conceptual schema of a working system to adapt to changing requirements and/or performance characteristics

+### Workload

+- **Workload Description**
+    - The most important queries and their frequency
+    - The most important updates and their frequency
+    - The desired performance goal for each query or update

+##### Example

+- Query
+    - which relations are accessed
+    - which attribute are retrieved
+    - which attributes occur in selection/join conditions? how selective is each condition

+- Update
+    - Type of update and relations/attributes affected
+    - Which attributes occur in selection/join conditions?
+How selective is each condition

+### Tuning
+- Make a set of application execute as fast as possible

+### Overheads

+##### Table Scan

+- e.g. SELECT blocks will require DBMS to search the blocks of the database to find a match
+- Assuming not sorted, all blocks of the file must be scanned if the entry is not found

+##### Creating Indexes

+- Substantially reduce execution time for selection
+- Increase execution for insertions
+- Increase or decrease execute time for updates or deletions
+- Increase required space

+##### Clustering vs. Non-clustering Indexes

+-  relation may have at most one clustering index, and any number of non-clustering indices

+##### Co-Clustering Relations

+- Two relations are co-clustered if their tupes are interleaved within the same file

+- Can speed up joins (particularly foreign key joins)
+- Sequential scans of either relation become slower

+##### Range Queries
+- B-trees can help for range queries
+    - Using forward pointers in the leaf blocks when finding the first qualifying entry

+##### Multi-Attribute Indices

+- It is possible to create an index on several attributes of the same relation

+- e.g. `CREATE INDEX NamerIndex ON Employee(Lastname,Firstname)`

+- order matters
+- ordered first by Lastname, then Firstname

+### More Complex Designs

+##### Multi-Attribute Indices

+- Complex search/join conditions
+- Join indices
+- Materialized views

+##### Join indices

+- Allow replacing joins by index looups

+##### Materialized views

+- Allow replacing subqueries by index lookups

+### Physical Design Guidelines

+1. Use index only if performance increase outweighs update overhead

+2. Attributes mentioned in WHERE clauses are candidates for index search keys

+3. Multi-attribute search keys should be considered when
+    - A WHERE clause contains several conditions
+    - Enables index-only plans

+4. Choose indexes that benefit as many as queries as possible

+5. Each relation can have at most one clustering theme; therefore choose it wisely
+    - Target important queries that would benefit the most
+        - Range queries benefit the most from clustering
+        - Join queries benefit the most from co-clustering

+    - A multi-attribute index that enables an index only plans does not benefit from being clustered

+### Index Selection and Tools

+- Convert physical design into another optimization problem

+### Tuning Conceptual Design

+- To avoid expensive operations in query execution
+- Retrieve related data in fewer operations

+##### Techniques

+- Alternative normalization/weaker form
+- Co-clustering of relations
+- Vertical/horizontal partitioning of data
+- Avoiding concurrency hot-spots

+### Denormalization

+- **Normalization** - the process of decomposing schema to reduce redundancy

+- **Denormalization** - the process of merging schema to intentionally increase redundancy

+- Redundancy increase update overhead but decreases query overhead

+### Partitioning

+- Splitting a table into multiple tables for the purpose of reducing I/O cost or lock contention

+- **Horizontal Partitioning**
+    - Each partition has all original columns and subset of original rows
+    - Often used to separate operational from archival data

+- **Vertical Partitioning**
+    - Each partition has a subset of the original columns and all the original rows

+    - Used to separate frequently used columns from each other

+### Tuning Queries

+1. Sorting is expensive.
+Avoid unnecessary uses of ORDER BY, DISTINCT or GROUP BY
+2. Whenever possible, replace subqueries with joins
+3. Whenever possible, replace correlated subqueries with uncorrelated subqueries
+4. Use vendor-supplied tools to exmaine generated plan. update and/or create statistics if poor plan is due to poor cost estimation

+### Tuning Applications

+1. Minimize communication costs
+    - Return the fewest columns and rows necessary
+    - Update multiple rows with a WHERE clause

+2. Minimize lock contention and hot-spots
+    - Delay updates as long as possible
+    - Delay operation son hot-spots as long as possible
+    - Shorten or split transactions as much as possible
+    - Perform insertions/updates/deletions in batches
+    - Consider lower isolation levels